 According to the same study, asking for criminal history information is part of the application process of 81% percent of private and 55% of public four-year colleges.
 So if you’ve been charged with an offense, you should not lie about your record because you could hurt your chances of getting accepted.

 Convicted felons have the freedom to pursue any degree they may like.
 Nevertheless, depending on their field as well as their past offense, they may face some difficulties when applying to a university or college and subsequently when trying to find a job.

-According to the Center for Community Alternatives (CCA), two-thirds of colleges collect criminal justice information on applicants and students.
-For example, certain programs at the University of South Florida (USF) mention a criminal background check as a prerequisite for admission.
-For example, the USF College of Pharmacy requires a criminal background check for newly admitted students, as does the College of Medicine.
+According to the Center for Community Alternatives, two-thirds of colleges collect criminal justice information on applicants and students.
+In Florida, certain programs at the University of South Florida (such as the College of Pharmacy and the College of Medicine) require a criminal background check as a prerequisite for admission.
 Check with your school and program for more specific details.

 - The college might deny you admission.

 - It might rescind its admission offer.

 - Your reputation at school, in the community, and at your job could suffer irreparable harm.

 - You might have a difficult time finding student housing or an on-campus job.

 - The school might place you on probation.